DAY 1

 B, L, D included

 The small island of Rousay is home to 200 people and over 160 archaeological sites.
-Having crossed from the Mainland by ferry (15 mins), our day visit starts with a short walk on the banks of Eynhallow Sound, packed with important remains including the Neolithic Midhowe Cairn; an Iron Age Midhowe Broch; a mediaeval ceremonial hall and farm and a church abandoned in the 19th century, when it started sliding into the sea.
-On the opposite side of the island, we walk a 4 km/2.5 mile circular path over a heath-covered headland with views (weather permitting) of Westray island to the north and Egilsay to the east.
+Having crossed from the Mainland by ferry (20 mins), we begin our day visit with a 3.25 mile/5.25 km walk on the banks of Eynhallow Sound, packed with important remains including a mediaeval ceremonial hall and farm, and a church abandoned in the 19th century, when it started sliding into the sea.
+The walk concludes with a visit to the impressive Neolithic Midhowe Cairn; and the Iron Age Midhowe Broch.
+After lunch, we walk down a quiet lane towards the loch of Wasbister on the opposite side of the island with views (weather permitting) of Westray island to the north (2 miles/3 km).

 DAY 5